-Evening (twilight) photo sessions, including the "Blue Hour."
+Evening (twilight) engagement photo session, including the dazzling “Blue Hour.”

 The period when the day ends and the night begins.
 Specific sunset times depend on the time of the year and can start as early as 4.50 PM around New Year and as late as 10:00 PM in June.

-Advantages of doing your Paris proposal in the evening:
+Advantages of making your Paris proposal in the evening:

-- The most magically romantic time of the day for marriage proposals in Paris;
+- The most magically romantic time of the day for engagements;

 - soft, flattering light ensures no squinting in photos, no blown-out shadow details in your outfits, and no distracting shadows;